Week #39: Get your clean eating under control with freezer cooking

 Clean Eating Freezer meals are:

-• Budget-friendly: Freezing leftovers, or making larger batches of cooked dishes and freezing them in portions, can save you loads of money in the grocery store.
+- Budget friendly: Freezing leftovers, or making larger batches of cooked dishes and freezing them in portions, can save you loads of money.
 On top of that, defrosting just the amount you want helps to reduce waste.

-• Schedule friendly: Storing your nutrient-dense meals in your “coolest spot” gives you plenty of flexibility in the sometimes hectic course of life.
-You can quickly pull out a frozen dish or the components to make a meal “fresh” in under 30 minutes (sometimes even under 20 minutes).
+- Schedule friendly: Storing clean eating meals in your freezer gives you plenty of flexibility in the sometimes hectic course of life.
+You can quickly pull out a frozen dish or the components to make a meal “fresh” in under 30 minutes.
 This cuts down your time in your kitchen significantly and avoids the last-minute panic.

-• Taste and calorie friendly: Freezing is a natural way of preserving meals without additives or preservatives for future use.
-You’ll find on the web many delicious clean freezer meal recipes.
+- Taste and calorie friendly: Freezing is a natural way of preserving meals without additives or preservatives for future use.
+You’ll find on the web many delicious clean eating freezer meal recipes.

 What clean eating meals to freeze?